recovery meetings

 search ma meetings

+Marijuana Anonymous MA is a free peer-support program focused entirely on our shared problem with marijuana or cannabis addiction.
+Marijuana Anonymous uses the basic 12 Steps, founded by Alcoholics Anonymous, because it has been proven that the 12-Step recovery program works.
 Members of MA collectively support each other as peers, sponsors, and friends.
 MA has a book called Life with Hope and a companion 12-Step workbook, along with other publications.
 We use the tools of the MA program to help free us of our addictive tendencies and physical dependence on the substance that has caused damage in our lives.
+Our program is voluntary.
+The only thing you need to begin participating is a desire to stop using cannabis / marijuana.
+Marijuana Anonymous meetings are free and can be attended all over the world virtually and by phone, with in-person meetings available in some areas as well.

 search recovery dharma meetings